Word Styles

 End Module

-You can create a new style or modify any existing style to define your required formatting and apply that style repeatedly throughout the Word document.
-This way, you will get efficient document formatting and reduced file size compared to the same document with direct formatting.
+You can create a new style or modify an existing one to define your desired formatting and apply it consistently throughout your Word document.
+This approach not only streamlines the formatting process but also reduces the file size compared to using direct formatting for each section.

-If you plan to use a template document, you should consider customizing or creating new styles in it and reusing them with GemBox.Document so that fewer lines of code are needed to format your content.
+If you plan to use a template document, consider customizing or creating new styles and reusing them with GemBox.Document so that fewer lines of code are needed to format your content.

 On our Formattings and Styles help page, you can learn more about formatting properties of each style type.